JPMoresmau/reload/README.md

 - Run arbitrary commands (stack exec something, etc.)
 - GHCi info: inside the editor, on a Haskell file, press Ctrl-I (Command-I on Mac) to get the info from ghci in a tooltip.
 Click again in the editor to hide the tooltip.

+## Running

+Start the executable from the root directory of your Haskell project (where the cabal and stack files reside).
+You can pass the port to listen to as an argument (default is 8080).

 ## Configuration

 Create a file called "reload.json" at the folder root.
 This is a JSON file.
 For the moment, is only supported something like: